emipa606/DieForMe/README.md

 - Firefoam DMS

 Future implementations:
 - Antigrain Warhead DMS.
-That one&apos;s gonna hurt
+That one's gonna hurt

 - Kill switches.
 Installed in the brain, these can be set off at any time.
 Brilliant for controlling escaping prisoners, but expensive and requires plenty of research to discover.